Insider’s Guide to Uppingham

 EAT / DRINK

-In an enviable location in Uppingham’s historic Market Place, this 16th century coaching inn is everything you’d want from a hotel.
-Enjoy a boutique overnighter in rooms that come with luxury toiletries from The White Company, white fluffy robes and freshly baked biscuits.
-Don’t leave without enjoying a hearty breakfast here.
+Perhaps the most iconic building in the town, this 16th century coaching inn is everything you’d want from a hotel plus, they won Best Boutique Stay in the Muddy awards 2021.
+Enjoy an overnighter in rooms that come with luxury toiletries from The White Company, white fluffy robes and freshly baked biscuits.
+Don’t leave without enjoying their hearty breakfast.

-For something a little quirkier, the Barn at The Old Noel Arms in Ridlington is a good spot.
-It has one double bedroom and one twin mezzanine.
-Incredibly quiet and cosy and just a few minutes walk from Uppingham.
+For something a little quirkier, the Barn at The Old Noel Arms in Ridlington (a village on top of a hill overlooking Rutland Water) is a hidden gem.
+It’s a 5 minute walk from Uppingham and comes with one double bedroom and one twin mezzanine both accessed by a spiral staircase.
+Incredibly quiet and cosy with great walks right outside the door.
+Uppingham is a 5 minute walk away.

 Art mecca – Goldmark Gallery